Financial Management Certificate

 Develop the skills and knowledge needed to pursue a career in the financial management industry with this 22-credit-hour certificate program.
 This certificate is ideal for individuals currently employed in or seeking employment in finance departments, banks, investment companies or other finance-related enterprises.

-You’ll take classes in financial accounting, financial institution operations, individual financial planning, investment management, international finance and more.
-All courses are taught by skilled instructors who are financial management experts.
-Harper College’s business administration programs have a 19:1 student-to-faculty ratio, so you’ll work closely with professors and get individual attention in the classroom.
+You’ll take classes in financial accounting, financial institution operations, investment management, international finance and more.
+The classes are taught by faculty who are financial industry experts and are currently top management in finance at Chicagoland firms.

 Certificate program requirements